 What Compounds Does Nettle Contain?

 The plant is comprised mainly of complex sugars and lectins.
-Nettle contains prostaglandins which have properties that support resistance to inflammation.
+Nettle contains prostaglandins which have properties that support resistance to redness and irritation.
 Nettle leaf also contains high levels of protein, calcium, phosphorus, iron, magnesium, and beta-carotene and high amounts of the vitamins A, C, D, and B complex.

 The Health Benefits of Organic Nettle Leaf

 Nettle has been evaluated for antioxidant activity, its resistance to microorganisms, and other common, as well as serious, health ailments.
-The Department of Nutritional Sciences & Toxicology, University of California, Berkeley evaluated separate components of the nettle plant (roots, stalk, leaves) and discovered overall potent inflammation resistance activity throughout.
+The Department of Nutritional Sciences & Toxicology, University of California, Berkeley evaluated separate components of the nettle plant (roots, stalk, leaves) and discovered overall potent nutraceutical activity throughout.

-Università di Pisa in Italy determined further evidence of inflammation resistance.
-Researchers concluded nettle had a vasorelaxing effect that produced a decrease in blood pressure.
+Università di Pisa in Italy determined further evidence of the benefits of nettle by concluding that nettle had a relaxing effect that produced a decrease in blood pressure.

 Relation to Defense Against Microorganisms

-Research conducted at Turkey’s Institute of Transplantation and Gene Sciences of Baskent University performed a study designed to evaluate antibacterial activity in several plant extracts, including stinging nettle.
+Research conducted at Turkey's Institute of Transplantation and Gene Sciences of Baskent University performed a study designed to evaluate harmful organism toxicity in several plant extracts, including stinging nettle.
 Results indicated high activity in the nettle extract and even suggested it to be an extract of importance to the agricultural industry in a plant disease control capacity.
 What opportunities has that opened to organic farmers?
 This is not much surprise, nettle has repeatedly proven effective as a defense against microorganisms.
-A Netherlands study found significant antiviral activity in nettle extract and noted it may be beneficial for diarrhea caused by rotovirus infection.
+A Netherlands study found significant activity against harmful organisms within nettle extract and noted it may be beneficial for some instances of diarrhea.

-Research conducted at Abant Izzet Baysal University in Turkey evaluated antibacterial activity against six common bacterias, including e. coli and streptococcus.
-Nettle leaf extract showed the highest inhibitory effects against three of the six bacterias.
-The Institute for Vaccines and Sera in Russia evaluated the efficacy of herbs against microorganisms and found nettle to be effective against certain bacteria.
+Research conducted at Abant Izzet Baysal University in Turkey evaluated nettle against six common harmful organisms.
+Nettle leaf extract showed the highest inhibitory effects against three of the six organisms.
+The Institute for Vaccines and Sera in Russia also evaluated the efficacy of herbs against microorganisms and found nettle to be effective.